mhaugrud/msumcspy/_sources/GeneralIntro/SpecialWaystoExecutePythoninthisBook.rst

 .. index:: activecode, codelens

-Executing Python in this Book
+Executing Python in This Book
 -----------------------------

 .. video:: codelensvid